thaufi017/DOVS/README.md

 # DOVS
 Repository for mini project-DOVS

-*)commit changes in front-end code in frontend branch *)commit changes in back-end code in backend branch
+commit changes in front-end code in frontend branch and commit changes in back-end code in backend branch

 how to commit